SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

             * Move any properties under `tenant:` to be under `reporting:`
             * Move all properties under `app:` to `rdw-reporting-webapp.yml` and change to be under `reporting:` (when you're done there will be no properties under `app:` in the reporting service config file)
+            * Add `spring.writable_datasource` and set url and credentials.
+Perhaps a copy from `spring.datasource` but make sure it is not read-only.
         * [ ] Reporting webapp, edit `rdw-reporting-webapp.yml`
             * Copy `app:` properties from `rdw-reporting-service.yml` and put them under `reporting:`
                 * Simplify `analytics.trackingId` to `analytics-tracking-id`